 Why do we have Community Safety Cameras in Lower Hutt?

-Several years ago our community asked Council to do more towards making Lower Hutt a safer place to work, live and play.
+Several years ago our community asked Council to do more towards making Lower Hutt a safer place to live, work and play.

-We found a need to provide a camera network that would not only record safety incidents, but also detect and initiate a response when (or preferably before) problems occurred.
+We found that providing a camera network would not only record safety incidents, but also detect and initiate a response when (or ideally before) problems occurred.

-We follow a Memorandum of Understanding that sets out our obligations under the Privacy Act, and that guides how we work with Hutt Safe City, Upper Hutt city Council and the Police.
+We follow a Memorandum of Understanding (PDF 314 KB) that sets out our obligations under the Privacy Act, and that guides how we work with Hutt Safe City, Upper Hutt city Council and the Police.

 What do the cameras look for?